shpml/fundamentals/06_chapter/05_lesson.md

 $ cd Downloads
 ```

 Calls the command `cd` to change directories.
-We provide it with the option of where to navigate to.
+We provide it with the option of where to navigate.